kasai-codes/Day-planner/psuedocode.md

-# What data does my application need?
+# Application outline:

-    - the current dat and time
+    - the current date and time.
-    - the current hour of the day
+    - the current hour of the day.

-# What informaton will my application interact with?

-- localstorage
-    - saved text for each event

-    - localstorage/setItem('hour-9', {'9': "hour 9 ext value"};
+    - a save button to save input from user in the text area with localstorage.
+    - timeblock color depends on current hour of the day.